Van Phillips (golfer)

+Career

 Phillips was born in London.
 As an amateur, he won the Berkshire Trophy twice before turning professional after playing in the Walker Cup at the end of 1993.
-In 1996 he won the Interlaken Open on the second tier Challenge Tour, and graduated to the European Tour for the following season by finishing in 6th place on the tour rankings at the end of the year.
+In 1995, he won twice on the Hippo Tour and led the Order of Merit.
+In 1996, he won the Interlaken Open on the second-tier Challenge Tour and graduated to the European Tour for the following season by finishing in 6th place on the tour rankings at the end of the year.

 Phillips made steady progress, finishing inside the top 100 on the Order of Merit in each of his first four seasons on the European Tour.
 He captured his maiden win in 1999, at the Algarve Portuguese Open, where he overcame John Bickerton in a playoff.
 In 2001, he struggled to hold on to his tour card, and has competed mostly on the Challenge Tour since then.
 He won the Mauritius Open, a non-tour event in 2006.

 Early in his professional career Phillips regularly played in a shirt and tie as part of a sponsorship deal.